Randomized Solutions to Convex Programs with Multiple Chance Constraints: The Sampling-and-Discarding Approach

 \subsection{Explicit Bounds on the Sample-and-Discarding Pairs}

-Similar to multi-stage RPs without ex-post constraint removal in Section \ref{Sec:SampleApprox}, explicit bounds on the sample size $K_{i}$ can also be derived for the sampling-and-discarding approach, assuming the number of discarded constraints $R_{i}$ to be fixed.
-The technicalities, using Chernoff bounds \cite{Cher:1952}, have already been worked out for single-stage RPs; refer to \cite[Sec.\,5]{Cala:2010} for details.
-The resulting explicit bound becomes
+Similar to Section \ref{Sec:ScenSol}, explicit bounds on the sample size $K_{i}$ can also be derived for the sampling-and-discarding approach, assuming the number of discarded constraints $R_{i}$ to be fixed.
+The technical details, using Chernoff bounds \cite{Cher:1952}, are worked out in \cite[Sec.\,5]{Cala:2010}.
+The resulting explicit bound is indicated here for the sake of completeness,